- Leverage 24/7 Online Resources

-Once you build a stronger understanding of your interests, skills, and knowledge, your next step is to explore related career options.
+Once you understand your interests, skills, and knowledge, your next step is to explore related career options.
 Included below are strategies and resources that will help you obtain information about industries, job descriptions, career pathways, and more.

-Through your major, you will develop competencies that will offer you clues to various career options.
+Through your curricular, extracurricular, and internship/work experiences, you will develop competencies that will offer you insight into various career options.
 To explore common career paths according to your major, take advantage of the following resources:

 Leverage 24/7 Online Resources

 - What Can I Do With This Major: View a list of majors and how they relate to careers.
 Many careers require cross-disciplinary skills- we encourage you to look at a variety of majors that sound interesting to you.
 Complimentary access to What Can I Do With This Major is provided through the “Resources tab” in connectSC.

-- Career Access Resource Library: Search a comprehensive online database of curated links to majors, career paths, graduate schools, professional associations, and more.
+- Career Access Resource Library (CARL): Search a comprehensive online database of curated links to majors, career paths, graduate schools, professional associations, and more.

 - O*Net Online: Find detailed career information from the US Department of Labor, including required training and education, job duties, related careers, job outlook, and salary.

 - Vault Career Guides: Access dozens of guides with in-depth information on various careers, graduate programs, employers, and industries.
-Complimentary access to Vault is provided through the connectSC “Resources” section.
+Complimentary access to Vault is provided through the “Resources tab” in connectSC.